The SAFE Banking Act of 2019 prevents a federal banking regulator from:

 The SAFE Banking Act also:

-The House Financial Services Subcommittee on Consumer Protections and Financial Institutions has scheduled a hearing, “Challenges and Solutions: Access to Banking Services for Cannabis-Related Businesses”, at 2:00 pm on February 13.
+The House Financial Services Subcommittee on Consumer Protections and Financial Institutions held a hearing, “Challenges and Solutions: Access to Banking Services for Cannabis-Related Businesses”, on February 13.
 The bill was reported favorably by the Committee on March 28 on a bipartisan vote of 45-15.

 Appropriations amendments that would address banking access have been proposed every year since 2014; each year the amendments have been stripped out in conference committee or blocked by the Chairman of the House Rules Committee.